edalzell/statamic-powertools/README.md

 # PowerTool
-Recreate your Statamic Search index and clear your caches from the CP.
-Also adds PHP Info to the Tools section of the CP
+Recreate your Statamic Search index, clear your caches and generate / regenerate asset presets from the CP.
+Also adds PHP Info to the Tools section of the CP.

 # Install
 1. Copy files to `addons` folder